Spookiel/British-Informatics-Olympiad-Solutions/README.md

 Page containing solutions for many of the past British Informatics Olympiad problems, with a focus on the Q3s

-For most questions, there is an analysis at the end of each question, explaining the solution and method used to solve it.
+For some questions, there is an analysis at the end of each question, explaining the solution and method used to solve it.